Language: EN

 // File extension: .txt

-Converting a Relative Path to an Absolute Path
+Converting a Relative Path to Absolute

 To convert a relative path to an absolute path, you can use the resolve function.